visualizedata/data-structures/README.md

 * [Database as Symbolic Form](https://www.semanticscholar.org/paper/Database-as-Symbolic-Form-Manovich/d5d48898c764dc3949547354978815670c90ebc5), Lev Manovich
 * Gitelman, Data Flakes: An Afterword to "Raw Data" Is an Oxymoron

-**Weekly Assignment 5, due Tuesday 10/12 at 9:00am:**
+**Weekly Assignments 4.2 and 5.2, due Tuesday 10/12 at 6:00pm:**
+4.2: You will create a new managed PostgreSQL database, and write SQL code to populate your database with your AA data.
+(2.5 points)

-You will design a (non)schema, create a new managed DynamoDB database, and write code to populate your database with your "Process Blog" data.
+5.2: You will create a new managed DynamoDB database, and write code to populate your database with your "Process Blog" data.
+(2.5 points)

 ### October 13 (Week 7)